 This version of tandoori chicken—intricately spiced, juicy, and tender—tastes even better if you allow the chicken to rest in the second, yogurt-based marinade overnight.
+To re-create the heat of a tandoor oven, we placed a baking stone in our conventional one and cranked it as high as it would go.

 - 4 skinless bone-in whole chicken legs